willseward/auth0-user-invite-extension/README.md

-# Auth0 User Invitations Extensino
+# Auth0 User Invitations Extension

 This extension makes it possible to invite users to your Auth0 account, either individually or in bulk.